vvanglro/cf-clearance/README.md

 Purpose To make a cloudflare challenge pass successfully, Can be use cf_clearance bypassed by cloudflare, However, with the cf_clearance, make sure you use the same IP and UA as when you got it.

+## Warning
+Please use interface mode, You must add headless=False.
+If you use it on linux, use XVFB.

 ## Install

 ```